anthfuller/F7-LAS/docs/f7-las-implementation-guide/Appendices/a-schemas.md

 # 📚 Appendix A — Reference Telemetry Schemas

+> 📘 **Note:** These schemas are based on research and prototyping.
+> Implementers should validate them within their specific architecture and threat model.

 These schemas support F7-LAS Layers 1–7 and optional cross-layer coordination.
 Each is designed to be:

 - Minimal (for baseline observability)